Gloria in excelsis Deo: Roman Rite

 By contrast, in the Roman Rite this hymn is not included in the Liturgy of the Hours, but is sung or recited at Mass, after the Kyrie, on Sundays outside of Lent and Advent, during the octaves of Easter and Christmas, and on solemnities and feasts.

 In Masses celebrated in accordance with the 1962 Roman Missal (authorized as an extraordinary form of the Roman Rite), the Gloria is sung much more frequently: the 1960 Code of Rubrics require it at Mass when in the corresponding Office of the day the Te Deum is said at Matins.
 It is thus used not only on I and II-class feasts (corresponding to solemnities and feasts in the post-Vatican II Mass) but also on III-class feasts (corresponding to memorials in the later form).
 In the 1962 form it is also said on ferias of Christmastide and Paschaltide even outside the octaves, but is omitted during the Septuagesima season, which does not exist in the post-Vatican II liturgy.
 The Gloria is also sung in both the pre-Vatican II and in the later form of the Roman Rite at the Mass of the Lord's Supper in the evening of Maundy Thursday and at the Easter Vigil.

 A tradition recorded in the Liber Pontificalis attributes to Pope Telesphorus (128–139?) the use of the hymn at the Mass of Christmas Day and to Pope Symmachus (498–514) its use on Sundays and the feasts of martyrs, but only by bishops; the right to use it was later extended to priests, at first only at Easter and on the day of their ordination, but by the end of the 11th century priests, as well as bishops, used it in the Mass on Sundays and feasts outside of Lent and Pre-Lent.
 After the 12th century Advent began to be considered a penitential period in imitation of Lent, to the exclusion therefore of the Gloria in excelsis Deo.

+West Syriac Rite

+In the Syriac Orthodox Church this hymn is known as Teshbuhto d'malakhe ("Praise of the Angels").
+This hymn is sung everyday at the end of the canonical prayers (shimo) of midnight; know as Lilyo (Matins).

+Towards the end of the matins (Lilyo) the celebrant chants:

+"As the angels and archangels on high in heaven sing praise, so we poor children of earth sing praise and say: At all times and at all seasons:"

+In response the congregation and the choir chants the above "teshbuhto d'malakhe" (Great Doxology) hymn.

 Lutheran Rite

-The hymn is used in the (Divine Service) of the Lutheran Churches.
+The hymn is used in the Divine Service of the Lutheran Churches.